-Colorado does not have a data system that can be used to provide evidence of teacher effectiveness.
+Mississippi has a data system with the capacity to provide evidence of teacher effectiveness.

-However, Colorado does have two of three necessary elements that would allow for the development of a student- and teacher-level longitudinal data system.
-It has assigned unique student identifiers that connect student data across key databases across years, and it has the capacity to match student test records from year to year in order to measure student academic growth.
+Mississippi has all three necessary elements of a student- and teacher-level longitudinal data system.
+It has assigned unique student identifiers that connect student data across key databases across years and has assigned unique teacher identifiers that enable it to match individual teacher records with individual student records.
+The state also has the capacity to match student test records from year to year in order to measure student academic growth.